Keep Yourself Safe

 - Carrying a credit card, banking debit card or a cheque is safer than carrying large sums of cash

-- Walk in the centre of the sidewalk or corridor, away from doorways or alleys
+- Walk in the centre of the sidewalk or corridor, away from doorways or alleys that you could be pulled into

-- If you suspect you are being followed, trust your instincts: cross the street, go to the nearest home, service station or business and call the police
+- If you suspect you are being followed, trust your instincts; cross the street, go to the nearest home, service station, or business and call the police

 - Get to know your neighbours and ask police if there is a Neighbourhood Watch or Block Parent program in your neighborhood